Strong enhancement of superconductivity on finitely ramified fractal lattices

 Using the Sierpi\'nski gasket (triangle) and carpet (square) lattices as examples, we theoretically study the properties of fractal superconductors.
 For that, we focus on the phenomenon of $s$-wave superconductivity in the Hubbard model with attractive on-site potential and employ the Bogoliubov-de Gennes approach and the theory of superfluid stiffness.
 For the case of the Sierpi\'nski gasket, we demonstrate that fractal geometry of the underlying crystalline lattice can be strongly beneficial for superconductivity, not only leading to a considerable increase of the critical temperature $T_c$ as compared to the regular triangular lattice but also supporting macroscopic phase coherence of the Cooper pairs.
 In contrast, the Sierpi\'nski carpet geometry does not lead to pronounced effects, and we find no substantial difference as compared with the regular square lattice.
 We conjecture that the qualitative difference between these cases is caused by different ramification properties of the fractals.

-Quantum dynamics on artificial fractal lattices is a novel research direction that emerged several years ago as a result of the recent developments of experimental techniques such as molecular assembly \cite{mol_ass}, supramolecular templating \cite{sup_templ}, scanning tunneling microscopy \cite{STM} (STM), and high-energy-beam lithography \cite{lithography}, which opened a way to manufacture nanoscale fractal-shaped atomic arrays in a lab on demand.
-The interest in fractal quantum systems is driven by their unique combination of features untypical for conventional solid-state structures.
+Quantum dynamics on artificial fractal lattices is a new research direction that emerged several years ago as a result of recent developments in experimental techniques such as molecular assembly \cite{mol_ass}, supramolecular templating \cite{sup_templ}, scanning tunneling microscopy \cite{STM} (STM), and high energy beam lithography \cite{lithography}, which opened the way to manufacture nanoscale fractal-shaped atomic arrays in a lab on demand.
+The interest in fractal quantum systems is driven by their unique combination of features that are not typical for conventional solid-state structures.
 Foremost, due to their fractional Hausdorff dimension, fractals are geometric entities interpolating between regular one-dimensional wires and two-dimensional layers.
-Given the decisive role of spatial dimension for physical properties of materials and engineered structures, this can potentially lead to novel physics impossible in integer dimensions.
+Given the decisive role of spatial dimension for the physical properties of materials and engineered structures, this can potentially lead to novel physics impossible in integer dimensions.
 Discrete scale invariance is another attribute of fractals that can strongly affect their spectra of quantum excitations and observable properties \cite{Askar_spectra_1, Askar_spectra_2, Askar_spectra_3}.
 Finally, fractality can be viewed as a highly peculiar type of defect distribution in a two-dimensional crystal that has a regular geometric structure and is akin neither to clean translationally invariant lattices nor to disorder.